by Tammy Taylor

 Then I repeat the rolling/pinching/greasing procedure for the second loaf.
 When both loaf pans are ready I place them back in my warm oven, cover them with the same wax paper as before and allow the dough to rise a second time.
 Although the recipe calls for the second rise to be about an hour, this time frame caused a previous batch to over-rise, creating large air pockets that collapsed during baking & resulting in a misshapen loaf.
 So this time I only allowed the second rise for about 50 minutes and it worked beautifully.
 You want your dough to rise to approximately double in size.

 When the bread is ready to bake I carefully remove the wax paper, turn the oven to 375 degrees (because I’m using glass pans) and set my timer to 30 minutes.
 About 5 minutes before the timer goes off I rub the tops of my loaves with a little butter to soften the crust, then allow them to finish baking.
-When the timer goes off I remove my loaves from the pans and place them on a baker’s rack to cool.
-I cover the loaves as they’re cooling with a tea towel, again to keep the crust soft.
+When the timer goes off I remove the bread from the oven & place a clean kitchen towel over the bread while still in the pans for 5 minutes – I feel this further stoftens my crust.
+Then I remove my loaves from the pans and place them on a baker’s rack and allow them to cool.
+I re-cover the loaves as they’re cooling with a tea towel, again to keep the crust soft.
 It looks great, it smells great – but how does it taste??
 I sliced a big honkin’ piece and give it to my RancherMan to sample.
 He says I nailed it.
 Finally, SUCCESS!
 I’m practicing my acceptance speech, “I’d like to thank my KitchenAid for making this possible…” LOL (No KitchenAid didn’t pay me a cent to say that nor to write this post, but today’s bread was certainly made possible by it.
 I heart my KitchenAid!)

 So now that you’ve read the behind-the-scenes version, here’s the reader’s digest version: